PM to talk free trade at East Asia Summit

 He expects to also be debriefed by United States president Barack Obama on what has happened since his re-election earlier in November.

-Next story in Political: Key to make historic visit to Myanmar
+Next story in Politics: Key to make historic visit to Myanmar

 Copyright © 2012, Radio New Zealand